-My largest claim to fame, other than being told off by Prince Andrew (yep, that happened) was appearing on Mastermind 4 years ago, so I was 22 at the time and one of the youngest contestants.
-I think I probably dropped the average age down to about 40.
+My largest claim to fame, other than being told off by Prince Andrew (yep, that happened) was appearing on Mastermind in 2012.
+I was 22 at the time and one of the youngest contestants to have been on as an adult.
+I think I probably dropped the average age down to about 40…

 For anyone not in the know, Mastermind is a BBC television quiz, in which you compete to win a crystal bowl (but also the prestige of winning Mastermind).
 You have two rounds.
 The first is on a topic you pick (your specialist subject) and this round lasts 2 minutes, the second is a general knowledge round, lasting 2.5 minutes.

 Fun Fact: The creator of Mastermind drew his inspiration from personal experience of being interrogated by the Gestapo during World War II.

 It certainly felt like an interrogation with a huge camera and light in your face.